Cow pox

 Author(s): Anzengruber F., Navarini A.

 Zoonosis caused by the poxvirus bovis (orthopoxvirus).
-The main pathogen reservoir is rodents (e.g. rats), but humans, cats and cattle can be infected.
+Rodents (e.g. rats) are the main reservoir of the pathogen, but humans, cats and cattle can be infected.

 Transmission occurs via rodents and cattle, but mainly via cats.
-Skin lesions serve as entry ports.
+Skin lesions serve as a portal of entry.

-• After erythema, papulovesicles and pustules occur, ulceration occurs (after approx. 2 weeks).
+After the appearance of erythema, papulovesicles and pustules, ulceration occurs (after about 2 weeks).
 In addition to local swelling, painful lymphadenitis is often seen.
-Sometimes a reduced general condition, febrile temperatures and eye involvement can be observed.
+Sometimes a reduced AZ, febrile temperatures and ocular involvement are seen.

 1. McShane H, Pathan AA, Sander CR, et al. Recombinant modified vaccinia virus Ankara expressing antigen 85A boosts BCG-primed and naturally acquired antimycobacterial immunity in humans.
 Nature Medicine 2004;10:1240-4.